SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 To declare a subscript that's exposed by the type, rather than by instances of the type, mark the subscript declaration with the ``static`` declaration modifier.
-Classes may mark type computed properties with the ``class`` declaration modifier instead to allow subclasses to override the superclass’s implementation.
+Classes can mark type computed properties with the ``class`` declaration modifier instead to allow subclasses to override the superclass’s implementation.
 In a class declaration,
 the ``static`` keyword has the same effect as marking the declaration